CONDITIONS TREATED

 - Pelvic ultrasound (if needed, our nurse practitioners or your medical doctor can arrange a referral)

-- We make sure to explain your results in a clear and easy-to-understand manner — no complicated medical language or vague “everything looks normal” responses.
+- We will explain your results in a clear and easy-to-understand manner — no complicated medical language or vague “everything looks normal” responses.

 Is Naturopathic Treatment Safe to Combine with Medications or Fertility Treatments?